A3TechSlayer/Real-world-Anomaly-Detection-in-Surveillance-Videos-with-CNN-LSTM-CrimeLens/README.md

-# Real world Anomaly Detection in Surveillance Videos with CNN+LSTM : Pytorch
+# Real world Anomaly Detection in Surveillance Videos with CNN+LSTM : CrimeLens
 # This is the End of 4th year project at INSAT
 ## Goal  : Design and development of a crime forecasting system based on the videos of the surveillance cameras.